google-github-actions/run-gemini-cli/README.md

     default `GITHUB_TOKEN` provided by the workflow.

-For a detailed guide on how to set up authentication, including creating a custom app and the required permissions, please see the [**Authentication documentation**](./docs/github-app.md).
+For a detailed guide on how to set up authentication, including creating a custom app and the required permissions, go to the [**Authentication documentation**](./docs/github-app.md).

 ## Observability with OpenTelemetry